 Living in NC Vs. SC

 North Carolina and South Carolina are popular states in the Southeast that many people want to call home.
-As part of the Carolinas region, both states offer many benefits and differences that set the two apart.
+As part of the Carolinas region, both states offer Southern charm, mild climates, and growing economies, but each has unique advantages.

 North Carolina is bigger than South Carolina and is home to larger cities.
 On the other hand, South Carolina offers warmer weather year-round and is beloved for its communities near the coast and historical significance.